 You have spent over 1000 bucks on your new Mavic Pro and you want to make sure it stays in good shape.
 So, you need a bag, right?
+But what kind of bag should you get?

-In this review I am going to cover all the types of bags (backpacks, cases) you can get for the Mavic Pro, including the pros and cons of each.
+In this review, I am going to cover all the types of bags (backpacks, cases) you can get for the Mavic Pro, including the pros and cons of each.
 After all, no one person is the same, so your needs are different.
 And knowing what your options are for carrying a Mavic is crucial to making the right decision!

-At the end of this review you will know exactly which bag is right for you and your Mavic drone and the money you want to spend.
+At the end of this review, you will know exactly which bag is right for you and your Mavic drone, and the money you want to spend.

 Let's jump right in...

-The Dronetrekker Backpack was originally designed for the Phantom 4, but it is so well designed it can be used for almost any drone, DSLR or GoPro camera.
+The Dronetrekker Backpack was originally designed for the Phantom 4, but it is so well designed it can be used for almost any drone, DSLR, or GoPro camera.

 The inside is made up of fully adjustable padded velcro-attached dividers that allow you to put anything almost anywhere.
 So, no matter what drone or accessories you have, it will go in this pack.
 Plus a whole lot more.
-There hass tonnes of space too! (just check out the picture opposite).
+There have tonnes of space too! (just check out the picture opposite).
 No holding back on Mavic Pro accessories :>

-But this is not just a mavic pro case, it is also a very well designed backpack.
+But this is not just a Mavic pro case, it is also a very well-designed backpack.

 It comes with fully adjustable shoulder straps, as well as hip and sternum straps, just like any good hiking backpack.